dotnet/docs/docs/standard/serialization/binaryformatter-migration-guide/winforms-applications.md

 ### Loading and saving resources during design time

 For types that aren't intrinsically handled during serialization into resources, such as in the case of the Designer with ResX scenarios, the prescribed way of migrating away from BinaryFormatter is to ensure a `TypeConverter` is registered for the type or property that's participating in serialization.
 This way, during serialization and deserialization, the `TypeConverter` is used in lieu of where `BinaryFormatter` was once used.
-For more information on implementing a type converter, see [`TypeConverter` Class](/dotnet/api/system.componentmodel.typeconverter#notes-to-inheritors)
+For more information on implementing a type converter, see [`TypeConverter` Class](/dotnet/api/system.componentmodel.typeconverter#notes-to-inheritors).

 ## Compatibility workaround (not recommended)

-For users who cannot migrate away from `BinaryFormatter` for whatever reason, `BinaryFormatter` can be added back for compatibility.
+.NET 9 users who can't migrate away from `BinaryFormatter` can install an unsupported compatibility package.
 For more information, see [BinaryFormatter migration guide: Compatibility Package](compatibility-package.md).

 > [!CAUTION]
-> BinaryFormatter is dangerous and not recommended as it puts consuming apps at risk for running untrusted code from an unknown source.
-For more information about the risks BinaryFormatter poses, see [Deserialization risks in use of BinaryFormatter and related types](../binaryformatter-security-guide.md).
+> BinaryFormatter is dangerous and not recommended as it puts consuming apps at risk for attacks such as denial of service (DoS), information disclosure, or remote code execution.
+For more information about the risks `BinaryFormatter` poses, see [Deserialization risks in use of BinaryFormatter and related types](../binaryFormatter-security-guide.md).

 ## Issues